Peru central bank expects inflation to continue slowing

+Adds central bank forecasts for economic growth, comments on interest rate, context on economy

-LIMA, April 14 (Reuters) - Peru's central bank on Friday projected that annual inflation will continue to trend downward in the coming months, with a return to the bank's target range in the fourth quarter of 2023.
+LIMA, April 14 (Reuters) - Peru's central bank on Friday projected that annual inflation will continue to trend downward in the coming months, with a return to the bank's target range in the fourth quarter of 2023, and warned first quarter economic growth would be "null."

 The comments come after the central bank kept unchanged its benchmark interest rate at 7.75% on Thursday for the third consecutive time, as the monetary authority in the Andean nation faces the highest inflation in a quarter century.

+Peru's economy likely contracted slightly in February, the central bank said, with growth for the first quarter expected to be "null."

+One of the region's fastest growing economies in recent years, the Peruvian economy was stunted by nationwide protests that began in December following the ouster and arrest of former President Pedro Castillo, as well as by heavy rainfall that caused over $300 million in damages.

-(Reporting by Marco Aquino and Brendan O'Boyle; Writing by Anthony Esposito; Editing by Jonathan Oatis)
+(Reporting by Marco Aquino and Brendan O'Boyle; Editing by Jonathan Oatis and Anthony Esposito)

 ((anthony.esposito@tr.com; +5255 5282 7140;))